Lepovirta/lepo/README.md

 [![codecov](https://codecov.io/gh/Lepovirta/lepo/branch/master/graph/badge.svg)](https://codecov.io/gh/Lepovirta/lepo)
 [![Dependencies Status](https://jarkeeper.com/Lepovirta/lepo/status.svg)](https://jarkeeper.com/Lepovirta/lepo)

-Static website generator for [Lepo.IO](https://lepo.io/).
+Static website generator for [Lepo.IO][lepoio].

 ## Requirements

 You need to have JDK installed.
 Either Oracle's JDK or OpenJDK is fine.
-After installing the JDK, you need to install [Leiningen](http://leiningen.org/).
+After installing the JDK, you need to install [Leiningen][].

 ## Running a live version of the site

 Use Leiningen to run a live version of the site.
 Go to project root directory and run

-    $ lein ring server
+    $ lein live

 This will open the site in your browser automatically.
 The first run might take a while to get started.

-When you edit the source code or the resources while running the live site, refreshing the page will reload the latest changes automatically.
+When you edit the source code or the resources while running the live site, reload the page will reload the latest changes.

+### Auto-reload

+You can use [LiveReloadX][] in combination with [LiveReload browser extensions][livereload-ext] to automatically reload the page after making changes to the source code.

+Install the browser extension of your choice and LiveReloadX using [NPM][] (use `sudo` if necessary):

+    $ npm install -g livereloadx

+Once installed, you can run both the live version of the site and LiveReloadX at the same time using `run.sh`:

+    $ ./run.sh

 ## Generating a static site